-- If you are not adjusting based on a grandfathered immigrant petition, Form I-797, Notice of Action, either the simultaneously filed immigrant petition or the pending or approved immigrant petition you are using as your basis of adjustment.
+- If you are not adjusting based on a grandfathered immigrant petition, you will use Form I-797, Notice of Action, either the simultaneously filed immigrant petition or the pending or approved immigrant petition as your basis of adjustment.

 - You also needed to prove your physical presence in the United States on December 21, 2000.

 Furthermore, if a U.S. employer files a labor certification or Form I-140 for an unlawful individual as a beneficiary and is proved to be intentionally employing them without a USCIS work permit, the employer will face repercussions.
 The filing of Form I-485 under section 245(i) does not protect an individual from being deported by Immigration and Customs Enforcement (ICE) if they are found to be inadmissible for any reason.

 After submitting your application for INA 245(i), you will get an email from USCIS to inform the date of the biometric screening session.
 This is a crucial step in determining a person’s criminal history using biometrics that will merely take a few minutes to record your signature and fingerprints.
 After filing the application, within a few months, USCIS will schedule your interview to confirm the information provided by you and your petitioner in the status adjustment application.
 It’s also an opportunity for them to assess whether anything in your life has changed that would make you ineligible.
 Therefore, you must get yourself fully prepared for an interview.

 - https://www.uscis.gov/green-card/green card eligibility/green-card-through-ina-245i-adjustment retrieved on February 6, 2022.